-Renowned for its world-class shopping and cosmopolitan lifestyle, most travelers visit Dubai to experience its luxury hotels and sights like the world’s biggest skyscraper, Burj Khalifa.
-Despite being known as “The City of Gold”, Dubai is also growing in popularity with budget travelers and outdoor enthusiasts.
+Renowned for its world-class shopping and cosmopolitan lifestyle, most travelers visit Dubai to experience its luxury hotels and interesting sights like the world’s biggest skyscraper, Burj Khalifa.
+Despite being known as “The City of Gold”, Dubai is also growing in popularity with outdoor enthusiasts.
 From sea kayaking to wreck diving, enjoy a variety of outdoor activities in Dubai.
-There are so many choices to choose from that you’ll likely have to plan a return trip!

 Hot Air Ballooning

 Head out early to experience the unforgettable sunrise over the red sand dunes of the Arabian Desert at the Dubai Desert Conservation Reserve.
 As you soar, enjoy the cool breeze and breathtaking landscape views.
 Gaze out at the Hajjar Mountains.
 Spot gazelles, wandering camels, and oryx in their natural habitat.
 Some tours even include a falconry demonstration.
 From the basket, watch falcons fly up to 4,000 feet.
 Falcons are one of the fastest animals in the world.
 After, drive to a Bedouin camp and enjoy a hearty gourmet breakfast.